LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

  * The most crucial thing about overclocking is experimentation; try different things like increasing voltage to get higher clocks or lower voltage to get lower temps and more consistent clocks.
  * Temps are important.
 GPUs should stay as cool as possible for longevity, audibility, and performance:
    * For starters, taking off your side panel can improve thermals in limited airflow scenarios; if they do, a case with more airflow will help thermals considerably.
-   * Repasting your GPU with a high-quality paste such as NT-H2, KPX, GELID GC-Extreme, or MX-4/5 (budget).
+   * Repasting your GPU with a high-quality paste such as NT-H2, KPX, GELID GC-Extreme, or MX-4 (budget).
 It’ll last a long time and has an incredible impact on temperatures.
+Spreading the paste to ensure it covers the entire die is crucial.
    * Deshrouding and adding fans such as Phanteks T30s, Noctua NF-A12x25s, or ARCTIC P12s (budget) are also an excellent way to improve temps as stock fans tend not to be that great.
    * A more aggressive fan curve on your CPU, GPU, or case can help airflow and thermals.
 Go as high as audibly tolerable.
    * Removing dust filters can help with airflow due to the misalignment of holes.